This strange-looking, exotic creature, named Kayajubi (African Bantu Swahili for Monkey Cat) has a long history behind it.

-Rumored as a bringer of bad fortune, he has since centuries been hunted by african tribes and either killed upon sight or sacrificed to the goddess of fortune Yoruban.
+Rumored as a bringer of bad fortune, he has for centuries been hunted by African tribes and either killed on sight or sacrificed to the goddess of fortune, Yoruban.

-The Monkey Cat, or Kayajubi, lives in the deapest parts of the forests.
+The Monkey Cat, or Kayajubi, lives in the deepest parts of the forests.

 Monkey cats are nocturnal, hunting mainly at night and sleeping during the day.